 Rome is magnetic.
 It offers an exceptional atmosphere – full of historic references, arts, and beautiful buildings.
 But it’s far from just an open-air museum.

-Rome is well connected for national and international travel, though.
+Rome is well-connected for national and international travel, though.
 Regular trains can take you to Florence and Naples.
-You can use the Eurostar to reach Milan in 4 hours.
+You can use Eurostar to reach Milan in 4 hours.

 The best places to live in Italy – summary